 - Stiffness of body parts or RIGIDITY

-In rare cases, the destruction of cells may be due to ingestion of toxic substances like MPTP & rarely pesticides – however this is believed to be very, very rare and occurs only in certain people such as industrial workers and iv drug abusers.
+1. Toxins: In rare cases, the destruction of cells may be due to ingestion of toxic substances like MPTP & rarely pesticides.
+However, this is believed to be very, very rare.
+This kind of Parkinsonism probably occurs only in certain people such as industrial workers and iv drug abusers.

-Some patients may have faulty genes that lead to gradual death of these cells.
-A number of such faulty genes including PARK-1, PARK-2, LRRK2 etc have been identified.
+2. Genes: Some patients may have faulty genes that lead to the gradual death of these cells.
+Several such defective genes including PARK-1, PARK-2, LRRK2 etc. have been identified.
 However, genetically inherited or familial Parkinson’s disease is also relatively rare – only about 10% of cases have a family history of Parkinson’s disease.

 Are there any theories regarding the reason for Parkinson’s disease?